luyadev/luya.io/docs/guide/concepts/lazyload.md

 The plugin doesn't need any width or height informations in this mode, but the smaller image should have the same dimension.

-For example: The Original file has a resolution of 100x100px, the smaller version should have 10x10, 20x20 or 30x30px.
+For example: The original file has a resolution of 100x100 pixel, the smaller version should have 10x10, 20x20 or 30x30 pixel.

 Based on what styles you apply to your image (`custom-classes`) this might work or not.
-You can try to update the placeholder-image styles by using its class and your custom class: `.custom-classes .lazyimage-placeholder-image`
+You can try to update the placeholder image styles by using its class and your custom class: `.custom-classes .lazyimage-placeholder-image`

 > Includes a noscript fallback.
 > Make sure to implement a `nojs` or `no-js` class into you `body` or `html` tag.